This information explains radioactive iodine therapy to treat thyroid cancer in the inpatient setting.

 After Your Treatment

 The morning after your treatment, the radiation level in your body will be measured.
 Once the level is low enough, you will be discharged.
 Most people can leave the morning after treatment.
 Sometimes, radiation stays in the body longer than expected.
 In that case, you will need to stay in the hospital until the level is safe.

 Some of the radioactive iodine will be taken up by your thyroid cells, but the remainder will exit your body quickly.
 Most of the remaining iodine will exit your body in your urine, but smaller amounts will also exit your body in your saliva, sweat, and stool.

 To help the iodine exit your body quickly:

 - Drink plenty of liquids.
-Try to drink at least 1 cup of liquid every hour while you are awake.
+Try to drink at least 1 cup of liquid every hour while you’re awake.
 Do this for 2 to 3 days after your treatment.
-You can drink water, juice, soda, tea, etc. You do not have to wake up at night to drink liquids.
+You do not have to wake up at night to drink liquids.

 - Urinate often.
 Since your urine will be radioactive, you must take extra care to contain it.
 Women can urinate as usual.
 Men must sit when urinating.

 - Move your bowels regularly to reduce the dose of radiation to your intestines.
 If you are often constipated, ask your doctor about taking laxatives before your treatment.
 If you do not have a bowel movement within 24 hours after your treatment, call your doctor.